Electric Cars Becoming Popular As Grid Gets Greener

 As their climate impacts have gone down, ownership of electric cars in Tennessee has gone up, bolstered by operations at a Nissan factory in Smyrna, a state subsidy program (which has run out of money), and efforts by local and state governments to roll out networks and corridors of public charging stations.

-Knoxville resident Bill Williams behind the whell of his Tesla sedan.
+Knoxville resident Bill Williams behind the wheel of his Tesla sedan.

 Credit: John Upton/Climate Central